roegi/xyz-hub/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 XYZ Hub is a RESTful web service for access and management of geospataial data.
+This project is experimental and work in progress.

+# Overview
 Some of the features of XYZ Hub are:
 * Organize geo datasets in _spaces_
 * Store and manipulate individual geo features